-The following years were focused on my children but I took an occasional artist workshop and practiced art when I had free time.
+The years following I started a family and focused on my children but made sure they had access to any and all opportunities to be creative.
+I took an occasional artist workshop and practiced art when I had free time.

 I do not have any set prices.
 I prefer to work out individual payment arrangements depending on a students goals and objectives along with their level of experience.

 The watch one, do one, teach one philosophy.

 I have worked with the full spectrum.
 From an autisic child who was obsessed with drawing ceiling fans, to adults with zero experience but lots of desire, to high school students perfecting their portfolio to apply to Art School, to a few students who say ”I saw this on Pintrest and want you to help my make it myself”

 I attended a magical Josh Groban concert.
 I find any category in the arts inspires me to paint, draw, sew... anything creative.

 Tell me what you want to create and I will dig in my tools and resources box and we will make it happen together.